collective/collective.recipe.solrinstance/collective/recipe/solrinstance/README.txt

     Path to the location of the Solr installation.
 This should be the top-level installation directory.

-address
+host
-    Address of the Solr server, e.g. some.server.com.
+    Name or IP address of the Solr server, e.g. some.server.com.

 port
     Server port.